Uber shareholder group asks Benchmark to step down from board following Kalanick suit

 Uber declined to comment on the report.

 Uber’s board of directors will reportedly be meeting later today.
-Below is full text of the email obtained by Axios, which was sent this morning:
+Below is the full text of the email obtained by Axios, which was sent this morning:

 Featured Image: David Paul Morris/Bloomberg via Getty Images